IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 By default the identifier for a file is dependent on its parent dataset.
 For example, if the identifier of a dataset is "TJCLKP", the identifier for a file within that dataset will consist of the parent dataset's identifier followed by a slash ("/"), followed by a random 6 character string, yielding "TJCLKP/MLGWJO".
 Identifiers in this format are what you should expect if you leave ``DataFilePIDFormat`` undefined or set it to ``DEPENDENT`` and have not changed the ``IdentifierGenerationStyle`` setting from its default.

 Alternatively, the identifier for File PIDs can be configured to be independent of Dataset PIDs using the setting "``INDEPENDENT``".
-In this case, file PIDs will not contain the PIDs of their parent datasets, and their PIDs will be generated the exact same way that datasets' PIDs are, based on the ``IdentifierGenerationStyle`` setting described above (random 6 character strings or sequential numbers, pre-pended by any shoulder).
+In this case, file PIDs will not contain the PIDs of their parent datasets, and their PIDs will be generated the exact same way that datasets' PIDs are, based on the :ref:`IdentifierGenerationStyle` setting (random 6 character strings or sequential numbers, pre-pended by any shoulder).

-The chart below shows examples from each possible combination of parameters from the two settings. ``IdentifierGenerationStyle`` can be either ``randomString`` (the default) or ``sequentialNumber`` and ``:DataFilePIDFormat`` can be either ``DEPENDENT`` (the default) or ``INDEPENDENT``.
-In the examples below the "identifier" for the dataset is "TJCLKP" for "randomString" and "100001" for "sequentialNumber".
+The following table shows examples from each possible combination of parameters from the two settings. ``IdentifierGenerationStyle`` can be either ``randomString`` (the default) or ``sequentialNumber`` and ``:DataFilePIDFormat`` can be either ``DEPENDENT`` (the default) or ``INDEPENDENT``.
+In the examples in the table we assumed that the "identifier" for the dataset is "TJCLKP" for "randomString" and "100001" for "sequentialNumber".

 +-----------------+---------------+------------------+
 |                 | randomString  | sequentialNumber |